poplatvia/craftprobe-releases/README.md

 # craftprobe-releases

 Hello!
 Poplatvia here.
 Make sure you read the laws in your country about scanning networks before using this software.
 You can read the real, boring license below.
+You'll have to read and accept this license again inside the CraftProbe installer.
+Safe scanning!

 ---